yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 +++

 Hola yuz-ers!
 It's time yet again for another progress report!
-These include kernel changes, input and UI improvements, graphical fixes, the saga of the legendary *dot*, and even free extra VRAM!
+We have dozens of changes to discuss: Kernel fixes, input and UI improvements, graphical updates, the saga of the legendary dot, and even a method to procure extra VRAM!

 <!--more-->